 The Detective and Mystery novels and movies we have come to know are wrung for every drop of phrase they ever uttered.
 Lovecraft's L.A. is truly a place where "Nothing is as it seems".

-Fred Ward gives the perfect blend of regular Joe and sarcasm to his role as Harry Philip Lovecraft, delivering his lines with casual aplomb.
+Fred Ward's dog weary face gives the perfect blend of regular Joe and sarcasm to his role as Harry Philip Lovecraft, delivering his cutting wit with casual aplomb.

 Stand out performances include Julianne Moore (JURASSIC PARK: The Lost World, HANNIBAL) back when she was a nobody.
 Even in 1991 her talent and star quality are obvious and Julianne shines in every scene by nothing more than her mere presence.
 She plays Connie Stone, who naturally is "The Dame" and she is of course the thug's "Moll", but since this is also mid-twentieth century detective Noir, let us not forget that she and Lovecraft once had "Something".